 Many Americans support changes that allow drivers to move more freely and reduce congestion, but often solutions are presented with significant tax increases.
 Often, citizens are unwilling to pay for these taxes.
 So, industry leaders, like ATA President Spear, have testified before Congress possible alternative solutions to direct taxation or moving money from general funds.
 Spears suggests that Congress progress with the Build America Fund, a funding effort increasing fuel prices $.20 per gallon and phased in over the course of four years.
 The initiative is meant to funnel more dollars toward US highways, roadways, bridges, etc. According to experts, this fund should generate as much as $340 billion dollars for infrastructure over the course of the next 10 years.
 Spears claims that the trucking industry is already paying nearly half of the Highway Trust Fund and that they are willing to contribute more if it meant having better roads.

 The state of the US infrastructure is costing the trucking industry billions.
 The combination of wasted time, money, and harmful environmental effects has driven truckers to call for change in regards to bottlenecks and crumbling infrastructure.
 Currently there are a number of solutions to these issues, but one of the strongest is posed by the ATA in the Build America Fund.
-Time will tell if Congress will pass the resolution, begin to save the trucking industry billions per year, and improve their failing grade.
+Time will tell if Congress will pass the resolution and begin to save the trucking industry billions per year.